 Another great lake that fishing enthusiasts in the area enjoy is Sulphur Lake.
 Tucked in the Clear Hills County as well, visitors can either go north of Hines Creek or west of Dixonville to reach.
 Here you can also catch brook and rainbow trout and soak in the captivating scenery of pine and spruce trees that surround the frozen water.
 With trails edging the lake, it’s easy to pack the snowshoes and enjoy a full day in the frosty, fresh air.

 For visitors coming through Dixonville, stopping in at the Dixonville General Store is must.
 Here you will be able to replenish supplies, grab snacks and anything else you may need for a day in the outdoors.
-If you’re travelling through Hines Creek, the Hines Creek Hotel is the perfect place to stay during your fishing trip and offers warm, comforting meals to all visitors and guests.
+If you’re travelling through the Village of Hines Creek, the Hines Creek Hotel is the perfect place to stay during your fishing trip and offers warm, comforting meals to all visitors and guests.

 Stoney Lake is another highly recommended spot for those wanting a quiet and serene ice fishing experience.
 This lake has one of the most diverse catching experiences, as it’s stocked with rainbow trout, brook trout, tiger trout and perch.
 It’s also home to families of otters which can sometimes be spotted by fishermen throughout the day.